thatgirldorian/locha/README.md

 # locha
  This is a testing framework built with JavaScript and Node JS.
-I decided to build it out to better understamd how testing works under the hood.
-To work effectivelt, it will:
+I decided to build it out to better understand how testing works under the hood.
+To work effectively, it will:
  - collect files
  - test the environment setup/configuration
  - test file execution and